Designing a PWA with Bootstrap in 2023

 Chrome OS Installation

-Install Page
+Installation Page

 Original Domain Installation

-Your app is directly installable right from your own domain
+Your app is directly installable right from your own domain.

 Web App Manifest